Mount Tomah Botanic Garden Blue Mountains from the lookout

 Peckmans Plateau

 One of the more secluded picnic spots on our list – you will most likely see it in Blue Mountains picnic shots on Instagram.
-You will find a small sign and unsealed track leading off Cliff Drive near Brougham Street.
+Look for a small sign and unsealed track off Cliff Drive near Brougham Street.
 It’s just a little further on than Cahill Lookout.

 There are no facilities here at all.
 Just a nice flat piece of rock, views of Radiata Plateau and Nellie’s Glen and most likely plenty of solitude.